joesrwt/jobpost-analyzer-openai-toolkit/README.md

 - Paid annual leave and flexible working policies.
 - Employee benefits such as healthcare insurance, annual health checkups, and retirement funds.
 - Opportunities for professional growth through learning platforms and career development.
-- Experience working in diverse and international environments."""
+- Experience working in diverse and international environments.'''

 Powered by OpenAI’s GPT-4o-mini, this toolkit transforms **lengthy, complex job descriptions**